MetOffice/CSET/docs/source/contributing/documentation.rst

 date.
 The `Sphinx website`_ has a useful primer to using reStructuredText for documentation.

+The documentation is organised intro sections following the `Divio documentation system`_.

 You can build the documentation of CSET with the following command:

 .. code-block:: bash